-2.4 Running sample applications on the Raspberry Pi
+3.4 Running sample applications on the Raspberry Pi

-2.4.1 Hardware connections
+3.4.1 Hardware connections

 For creating custom applications on the basis of the Raspberry Pi, connect the pins of the module to corresponding pins on the Raspberry Pi (power supply, ground, serial/SPI interface and other pins like reset).
 If the SPI version of a module is used, the driver assumes that SPI0 CE0 is used as chip select pin.
-Please refer to figure 2 to get an overview of the pins of the Raspberry Pi used in the driver application examples.
+Please refer to figure 7 to get an overview of the pins of the Raspberry Pi used in the driver application examples.

-Figure 2: Extended connector from Raspberry Pi
+Figure 7: Extended connector from Raspberry Pi

 Alternatively, Würth Elektronik eiSos USB dongles such as the Tarvos-II USB radio stick & Tarvos-III USB radio stick and evaluation boards can be directly connected to the USB-interface of the Raspberry Pi.
-If a USB port is to be used, the D2xx driver from FTDI has to be installed first (see section 2.4.4.2).
+If a USB port is to be used, the D2xx driver from FTDI has to be installed first (see section 3.4.4.2).

-Some products, such as Tarvos-II USB radio stick, operate in transparent mode by default.
-In this case the device does not interpret the commands sent by the Wireless Connectivity SDK and thus communication fails.
-In this case first set the default operation mode to command mode, for example by using the Würth Elektronik eiSos software tool ACC.
+Some products, such as the Tarvos-II USB radio stick, operate in transparent mode by default.
+In that mode, the device does not interpret the commands sent by the Wireless Connectivity SDK and thus communication fails.

+In order to use the module with the SDK, first set the default operation mode to command mode, for example using the Würth Elektronik eiSos software tool ACC.

-2.4.2 Install the Raspberry Pi OS on the Raspberry Pi
+3.4.2 Install the Raspberry Pi OS on the Raspberry Pi

 1. Install the Raspberry Pi OS to a SD card according to official documentation [2].
 It is recommended to use the Raspberry Pi Imager.
 2. After installing the image on the SD card, insert it into the Raspberry Pi's SD card slot, connect your monitor, mouse and keyboard.
 Now the Raspberry Pi is ready to boot up.
 Please start it by powering it up.
-3. After booting the Raspberry Pi, switch off the Bluetooth® interface by clicking on the Bluetooth® button on the right upper corner of the screen (see figure 3).
+3. After booting the Raspberry Pi, switch off the Bluetooth® interface by clicking on the Bluetooth® button on the right upper corner of the screen (see figure 8).
 Otherwise it is not possible to use the UART interface of the Raspberry Pi.
 4. Then turn on the WiFi for connecting to the internet by clicking on the WiFi button on the right upper corner of the screen and selecting the WiFi of your choice.

-Figure 3: Switch off the Bluetooth® and connect to internet via WiFi
+Figure 8: Switch off the Bluetooth® and connect to internet via WiFi

 5. After connecting to the internet make sure your Raspberry Pi is up to date with the latest versions of Raspberry Pi OS.
-To update the system open a terminal by clicking on the terminal symbol in the left upper corner (see figure 4).
+To update the system open a terminal by clicking on the terminal symbol in the left upper corner (see figure 9).
+6. Then upgrade the Raspberry Pi OS by typing in terminal: